openAMRobot/.github/profile/README.md

 ## Hi there 👋

-# OpenAMR: Affordable Autonomous Mobile Robot
+# OpenAMR: affordable Autonomous Mobile Robot

 Welcome to OpenAMR!
 We're a passionate team of robotics enthusiasts based in the Mechatronics Lab of the BHT University in Berlin.
 Our mission is to democratize robotics technology by sharing comprehensive, open-source resources for building affordable autonomous mobile robots.
 Whether you’re a small or medium enterprise, an individual entrepreneur, or a specialist, we invite you to join us in creating innovative automation solutions.

-## 🚀 Project Aim
+## 🚀 Project aim

 OpenAMR provides a detailed guide for building an affordable and versatile autonomous mobile robot.
 Our robot is designed to:

-- **Automate Goods Movement:** Efficiently move goods in warehouses, manufacturing plants, and farms.
+- **Automate goods movement:** efficiently move goods in warehouses, manufacturing plants, and farms.
-- **Enhance Operational Efficiency:** Improve logistics and material transport with advanced navigation and modular design.
+- **Enhance operational efficiency:** improve logistics and material transport with advanced navigation and modular design.
-- **Be Cost-Effective:** Achieve a preliminary production cost of under €3000.
+- **Be Cost-Effective:** achieve a preliminary production cost of under €3000.

 ### Key Features:

-- **High Manufacturability:** Designed with simplicity in mind to facilitate easy production with basic technologies.
+- **High manufacturability:** designed with simplicity in mind to facilitate easy production with basic technologies.
-- **Advanced Navigation:** Utilizes LiDAR SLAM technology for accurate navigation and obstacle avoidance.
+- **Advanced navigation:** utilizes LiDAR SLAM technology for accurate navigation and obstacle avoidance.
-- **Modular Design:** Features a customizable platform for various attachments, including conveyors, elevators, and more.
+- **Modular design:** features a customizable platform for various attachments, including conveyors, elevators, and more.

 ## 📁 Repository Structure